disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ## Lab Scenario

 In this hands-on lab, you will be an environment administrator for Fabrikam helping to adopt the Power Platform.
-You have been assigned responsibility for ensuring that Fabrikam’s employees are able to build Power Apps applications and flows using Power Automate to help them be productive.
+You have been assigned responsibility for ensuring that Fabrikam’s employees can build Power Apps applications and flows using Power Automate to help them be productive.
 At the same time, you are expected to ensure that Fabrikam’s data and security policies are followed.

 Some of Fabrikam’s employees have already started experimenting with the Power Platform so your first task is to get an understanding of what is already in use.